7 Reasons NOT to use Hootsuite

 Sprout Social offers a much better Pinterest integration with decent analytics.
 Agorapulse doesn’t currently integrate with Pinterest.

-But if you are really wanting to manage your Pinterest channel effectively then the best tool I’ve found is Tailwind.
+But if you really want to manage your Pinterest channel effectively, then the best tool I’ve found is Tailwind.

 Tailwind offers powerful analytics, interval scheduling (to stagger publishing to multiple boards), SmartLoop to repeat evergreen content and much more.